Surviving Hurricane Maria

-Nayeli Pagan still remembers the first harrowing hours after Hurricane Maria made landfall last year.
-The sound of the howling wind and the fear of not having the diabetes medication she needed to stay alive.
+Nayeli Pagan still remembers the first harrowing hours after Hurricane Maria made landfall in 2017, the sound of the howling wind and her fear that she would run out of the diabetes medication she needed to stay alive.

 Nine-year-old Nayeli never sleeps through the night.
 Neither does her mother.
 Sometimes Nayeli is awakened to get a shot – in her arm if she’s lucky, in her stomach if she’s not.

 Nayeli has Type 1 diabetes.
 She was diagnosed when she was three years old and spent a month in intensive care as medical staff worked to normalize her blood sugar levels.
 But that normalization is an ongoing process.
 It’s a delicate but necessary balance to keep her alive.

 In 2017, that balance – and Nayeli’s life – was threatened by Hurricane Maria.
 Nayeli’s family lives in Humacao in southeastern Puerto Rico, the side of the island where the catastrophic storm first made landfall.